 The Corne keyboard was designed by world renowned keyboard designer Foostan.
 Additional information about the CRKBD keyboard along with the source files from the designer can be found on the Corne Github Repository.
 QMK key mappings and firmware can be found here.

 |Switches must be soldered in to place.
 Compatible with Cherry MX and Kailh Low Profile Choc switches.
 PCBs can be purchased here.

 |PCBs utilize Kailh MX Hotswap Sockets that can only be used with Cherry MX compatible switches.

 |PCBs utilize Kailh Choc Hotswap Sockets that can only be used with Kailh Low Profile Choc switches.
 PCBs can be purchased here.

 This particular Corne PCB variant includes footprints for Kailh MX Hotswap Sockets and must be used with Cherry MX compatible switches.

-Kit - Kits must be assembled in order to be used.
+Kits must be soldered in order to be used.
 There is no option for the kits to come assembled.
 The following components are included with each kit.
 Please refer to this build guide for information on how to assemble.

 The following components are required in order to have a completed keyboard.

 |Pro Micro or equivalent